 This results in commands like:

-http), use commands in this form.
-I tested
+To test “-starttls” connections (not applicable to HTTP), use commands in this form.
+I tested both SMTP and IMAP.

 echo | openssl s_client -quiet -connect : -starttls